pagarme/react-scripts-former-kit-dashboard/README.md

 create-react-app --scripts-version react-scripts-former-kit-dashboard myapp
 ```

 Check the bootstrapped project README file for more instructions on how to work on it.
-If you want to check it before bootstraping the project, check [here](https://github.com/pagarme/react-scripts-former-kit-dashboard/tree/master/template/README.md).
+If you want to check it before bootstrapping the project, check [here](https://github.com/pagarme/react-scripts-former-kit-dashboard/tree/master/template/README.md).

 ## What's included

-The template bootstrapped by this scripts should give you the base for building higly customizable dashboards very quickly using [FormerKit](https://github.com/pagarme/former-kit) as the React UI component library.
+The template bootstrapped by this scripts should give you the base for building highly customizable dashboards very quickly using [FormerKit](https://github.com/pagarme/former-kit) as the React UI component library.

 It has the following scaffold: